fabienvauchelles/scrapoxy-talk-ht2015/slides/02_bypass/03_proxy_of_proxies/cons.md

-## Cons
+## Good idea but...

 - Instances die
-- Proxies are sometimes blacklisted
+- Instances are sometimes blacklisted
 - Performances are identical to step 2